marcusg/force_format/README.md

 [![Code Climate](https://codeclimate.com/github/marcusg/force_format.png)](https://codeclimate.com/github/marcusg/force_format)
 [![Dependency Status](https://gemnasium.com/marcusg/force_format.png)](https://gemnasium.com/marcusg/force_format)

 Define  the formats your Rails application should respond to within your controllers.

+## Background

-Normally a Rails3 application tries to respond to all kinds of formats (e.g. html, xml, json, ...).
+Normally a Rails3 application tries to respond to all kinds of formats (e.g. html, xml, json, ...) defined via ```respond_to``` inside the controller.
+Given the following setup for a controller responding to html and javascript requests.

-Unfortunately this will raise errors if the template for the given format can not be found.
+    class PagesController < ApplicationController

+      def index
+        respond_to do |format|
+          format.html
+          format.js
+        end
+      end
+    end

+All other requests will return a white page with status code 406 (Not Acceptable).
+FOr some this seems to be a correct behaviour but it may be important for some webapps to render out a error page giving a good description of the error - like 404 pages.
+In other words: if the action can't handle the requested format render out an error page with an supported format like html.

 This is where ```force_format``` joins the game.
+The gem adds some accessible methods for your controllers based on before_filters.
+With that you can define the allowed formats for each controller action.
+If the requested mime-type does not match one of the specified formats, ```force_format``` will raise a custom exception wich you can handle on you own (e.g. print out some useful sentences for your users).

+Besides this, if you theoretical don't need the ```respond_to``` because you use templates which are rendered by default, you can omit the ```respond_to``` block when using ```force_format```.

 ## Requirements